The Impossible (2012 film): Release

 Warner Bros.
 Pictures released the film in Spain on 11 October 2012.
 The United States distribution rights were pre-bought by Summit Entertainment.
 A teaser trailer was released on 26 December 2011.
 After a full-length English language trailer was released on 20 August 2012, a United States release date of 21 December 2012 was confirmed by Summit.
 It was released on 11 October 2012 in Spain and in Ireland and the United Kingdom on 1 January 2013.
 The film was released in the United States on 4 January 2013 and was made available by Summit Entertainment through a website streaming the film to members of SAG-AFTRA for consideration of the SAG awards.

+Home media

-It was released on DVD/Blu-ray in the United States and Canada on Tuesday, 19 March 2013, with a European release 13 May 2013.
+The film was released on DVD/Blu-ray in the United States and Canada on Tuesday, 19 March 2013, with a European release 13 May 2013.